jomino141/flask-scatter-charts-api/README.md

 python3 app.py
 ```
 ### 4. Set up the frontend
-Install all necessary packages with the following command:
+Navigate into the client directory and install all necessary packages with the following command:
 ```
 npm install
 ```